 Dr. Rischa Gottlieb Ph.D. is a licensed clinical psychologist and the Director of Behavioral Health at Choices Women’s Medical Center.
 She is a feminist dedicated to providing accessible mental health care to help build resilient women, families and communities.
+She is committed to providing responsive evidence based and trauma-informed interventions such as Cognitive and Dialectical Behavioral Therapies.
+She uses these interventions because they are a proven, pragmatic approaches that promote emotional health and build resiliency.

 Dr. Gottlieb believes in the importance of connecting with clients through genuine passion, empathy and a sense of humor, and using that relationship to set collaborative goals and move forward with a strengths based approach.